devotedmikae/devotedmikae/README.md

 <div align="center">
 <details>
 <summary>ᖇᑌᒪES</summary>
 You are allowed to use my art as a profile picture or banner, make edits or animations and even voice over my comic without asking me as long as there is proper credit.
 If I draw anonyms doing something in the comic for example hugging one of the cast members, then yes you are allowed to draw your character over the gray mannequin.
-I don't mindn I find that pretty cute when people add their OCs actually lol.
+I don't mind and find that pretty cute when people add their OCs actually lol.
 </details>